pynbody/tangos/README.md

 <TimeStep(<Simulation("romulus8.256gst3.bwBH")>,"romulus8.256gst3.bwBH.002560") z=0.50 t=8.64 Gyr>
 >>> step1 = _
 ```
 The entire simulation step including all halos is loaded as `step1`.
-Note the syntax in the agrgument for `get_timestep` is `simname/%step`.
-You cal also use the % syntax to avoid witing the entire simulation name, e.g.  `db.get_timestep('romulus8%/%2560')`.
-Using the timestep object one can access individual halos.
+Note the syntax in the argument for `get_timestep` is `simname/%step`.
+You cal also use the % wildcard syntax to avoid writing the entire simulation name, e.g.  `db.get_timestep('romulus8%/%2560')`.
+Using the timestep object one can access individual halos (indexed starting at zero, even if the halo finder calls it halo 1):

 ```
 >>> step1.halos[0]                       #look at the largest halo